Suitable alternative employment

-You have the right to a 4 week trial period in an alternative job.
+You have the right to a 4-week trial period in an alternative job.
 This should start after you’ve worked your notice period and your existing contract has ended.
-This avoids any confusion or disputes if the trial doesn’t work out.
+This avoids any confusion or disputes if the trial does not work out.

 It’s a good idea to get the dates for the trial period in writing – if you need longer to train for a job get your employer’s agreement in writing with a clear end date.

 You can try each job for 4 weeks if you’re offered more than one.

 If you both agree it’s not working out during the trial period you can still get redundancy pay.

 You need to tell your employer in writing during the trial period if you think the job is not suitable.
 If you do not, you could lose your right to redundancy pay.

 You need to have a good reason why it is not suitable, for example: